 4. Plan the ceremony.
 Would you like to have a ceremony or a full on hour long mass?
 Would you prefer a priest or a deacon?
 You will have to plan the entire liturgy, a processional and recessional, as well as the readings and the music.
 It is a good idea to get with your planner and the music director and select a few piano or organ pieces that they offer frequently.
 If you do not like the selection, ask if they allow a third party musician to perform one that you have in mind once you've done research.
 They might have to bring their own organ or piano, as that comes with a liability issue.

 5. Because marriage is governed by state law, you will still need to obtain and present the marriage license.
-In Bexar county, the marriage license is $88 cash only!
-They do not accept cards or checks.
+In Bexar county, the marriage license is $88.
 You'll also need to bring a form of ID via your driver's license, military ID or Passport.
 You'll also need your social security number (you dont have to bring the actual card).
 Here's the address: